acailic/software-interview-prep/topics/design-patterns.md

         Answer
     </summary>

 Creating new objects by coping existing ones without compromising their internals.
+Prototype design pattern is used which refers to creating duplicate objects.
+In the prototype design pattern, if a similar object is already present then cloning is done keeping performance in mind.

 </details>